-3. Student is stepped through a three step process to 4. generate solution name found is a valid table or attribute name.
+In this case the relevance condition checks whether the student has used one or more names in the WHERE clause; if so, the satisfaction condition tests that each name found is a valid table or attribute name.
 The student model consists of the set of constraints, along with information about whether or not it has been successfully applied, for each attempt where it is relevant.
 Thus the student model is a trace of the performance of each individual constraint over time.